Iran warns region against 'dangerous' stance on Hormuz

 The International Atomic Energy Agency chief said it was his duty to alert the world about possible military aspects to Iran's nuclear campaign, keeping the heat on Tehran ahead of a rare visit by senior IAEA officials for talks on January 29-31.

-"What we know suggests the development of nuclear weapons," the head of the U.N. agency was quoted as saying by the Financial Times Deutschland on Thursday.
+"What we know suggests the development of nuclear weapons," he was quoted as saying in comments published in the Financial Times Deutschland on Thursday.
 "We want to check over everything that could have a military dimension."

 An IAEA delegation, to be headed by Deputy Director General Herman Nackaerts, is expected to seek explanations for intelligence information indicating Iran has engaged in research and development applicable to nuclear weapons.